 Compass student accommodation Birmingham has a fully equipped gym.
 You can take advantage of secure bike storage for convenient commuting.
 Enjoy seamless connectivity with up to 300Mbps internet.
 Dedicated study space and a practical laundry room support your daily routine.
 Social amenities like the coffee bar, private dining room, and games hub create the perfect balance between productivity and relaxation.
 Easy post collection and in-room entertainment with a smart TV adds to the overall convenience.
 Your safety and comfort are prioritised with responsive onsite maintenance, CCTV, and secure door entry throughout the building.
 A helpful on-site staff team is always available to ensure a smooth and well-managed living experience.

 Colleges, shops, restaurants, and more surround Compass accommodation Birmingham.
-It is the most sought-after student accommodation near BIMM, Birmingham and Aston University.
+Students can reach nearby campuses such as BIMM, Birmingham, and Aston University within walking distance.
 You can also pursue many types of degrees in the UK within a 15-minute walking distance.
-Your grocery shopping can be done at Campus Shop by BCUSU and the Subi Supermarket.
-For medicine shopping, you can stop by Paul's Pharmacy and Heartland's Pharmacy.
+Your grocery shopping can be done at the Subi Supermarket, which is close by.
+For medicine shopping, you can stop by Paul's Pharmacy, Nechells Pharmacy and Travel Clinic.
 With these conveniences around, daily life becomes easy.

-Wayland’s Yard Coffee are cafes crowded for its delicious breakfast and brunch menus.
+Bun With Me will serve you tasty fast food in no time.
+Fried chicken at JUJUs Hot Chicken is a local’s favourite.
+Argeela is one of the best restaurants in Birmingham to satisfy your cravings.
+Popular cafés in central Birmingham include Centenary Lounge and Wayland’s Yard Coffee, which are always crowded for their delicious breakfast and brunch menus.
 You can meet your friends here over coffee or for drinks at some of the trendy pubs and bars.
-The Eagle & Ball and The White Tower near Compass Birmingham are locals' favourites for the drinks and ambience here.
+The Eagle & Ball near Compass Birmingham is the locals' favourites for the drinks and ambience.

 Birmingham Museum and Art Gallery has an exciting display on archaeology, history and the finest collections of Pre-Raphaelite art in the world for your exploration.
 Learn about the 2,000+ marine creatures in the National SEA LIFE Centre, which has a 360° ocean tunnel.
 Chocolate lovers can learn about the history of chocolate and go on a 4D chocolate adventure in the Cadbury World at Bournville.
 You can take social media-worthy pictures with the Iron Man statue and explore the seasonal markets like the German Christmas Market at Victoria Square & City Centre.
 Sometimes, you can attend talks and admire the photography and sculptures from international artists at the Ikon Gallery.
 These are some of the best things to do in Birmingham during your stay at Compass Birmingham.

 There are active cycle routes in Birmingham for cyclists.
-You can get on a bus within a 4-minute walk from Derby Street and Priory Queensway.
+You can get on a bus within a half-hour's distance from Geach Street and Milton Street.
 Trains are best for cross-country transport, and the rail network easily connects to neighbouring cities.
-You can board a train from Duddeston, just a 13-minute walk away.
+You can board a train from St Chad's, just a 5-minute drive away.
 Also, the Birmingham Airport is a 21-minute drive away.
 All these affordable commute options near Compass Birmingham will take you to your desired destination.

 To contact the emergency services (Fire Service, Police, Ambulance and Coast Guard) dial 999